Joanna

 ‘Only connect the prose and the passion, and both will be exalted, and human love will be seen at its highest’.

+I really believe life is all about connecting to others, doesn’t matter who they are or where they are from, everyone has a story.
+This striving for shared human experience is what binds us.
 It is about the in between moments, listening to people’s stories, never underestimate or judge, there is always something to learn about in another human being.

 I tell people to just get out there and connect and see what happens”.